0x4447-office/0x4447_webpage_documentation/docs/sftp/1.0.2/README.md

 ### Example use cases

-- Ingest vast amount of data for with a predictable price
+- Ingest vast amount of data for with a predictable price.
 - Allow financial institutions share data with you in a secure manner.
-- Browse EFS drive that you might have in your account
+- Browse existing EFS drive that you might have in your account and forgot what is contained within them.

 ### Additional details